A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in unmagnetized dusty plasma

 The experimental study of Mulsow et al.\cite{Mulsow20173dvortices} explored the motion of dust grains in a cluster having 50 to 1000 particles using 3-dimensional (3D) diagnostic techniques (stereoscopy).
-It was observed that dust grains exhibit vortex motion in a poloidal direction at the large value of dust grains in the cluster.
+It was observed that dust grains exhibit vortex motion in a poloidal plane when more particles are added to the cluster.
 The quantitative analysis confirmed the role of the radial gradient of ion drag force in exciting the vortex flow in dust grain medium.
 Vladimirov et al.\cite{nucleardustyplasmavortex2001} reported vortex structures with a large number of dust particles in a nuclear-induced dusty plasma system.
 It was suggested that the motion of ions in the external electric field set dust particles into vortex rotation through an ion-dust momentum transfer mechanism.
-A vast analytical and numerical study on the origin of vortex structures in dusty plasma fluid was conducted by Laishram et al.\cite{Laishramshearflow2014,Laishramstructuretransition2018,Laishramvortices2015,Laishramvortices1,Laishramvortices2,Laishramvortices3} using 2-Dimensional (2D) hydrodynamics model.
-The authors have explored the role of ion shear flow, non-linearity, and viscosity of medium on the generation of a self-organized vortex or coherent structures in 2D dusty plasma medium.
-Their study also demonstrated the formation of multiple co-rotating vortices in the extended 2D dusty plasma fluid.
-A recent study by Adrian et al.\cite{compressedvortices2023} has demonstrated the Stretching and Compression of vortices in $CO_2$ rf discharge dusty plasma and assumed the ion drag force as the main source for the formation of the vortex structures.
+A ground-based laboratory experiment with the concept of thermophoretic force against gravity on dust particles by Morfill et al.\cite{morfillvoidvortex} confirmed the vortex flow in the wake region of obstacle (here void) in the flowing dusty plasma.
+To understand the onset and characteristics of vortices around a void in the dust-grain system under micro-gravity conditions, Schwabe et al. \cite{vortexmovementprl20214} conducted a detailed numerical simulation of the 2D dusty plasma system.
+The addition of extra dust particles to the equilibrium 2D dusty plasma medium makes it unstable, and vortices are formed around the void due to the non-zero curl of the combined ion drag and electric forces acting on particles.
+A vast analytical and numerical study on the origin of vortex structures in dusty plasma fluid was done by Laishram et al.\cite{Laishramshearflow2014,Laishramstructuretransition2018,Laishramvortices2015,Laishramvortices1,Laishramvortices2,Laishramvortices3} using 2-dimensional (2D) hydrodynamics model.
+The authors have explored the role of ion shear flow, non-linearity, boundary conditions, and viscosity of the medium in generating a self-organized vortex or coherent structures in the 2D dusty plasma medium.
+Their study also predicts the formation of multiple co-rotating vortices in the extended 2D dusty plasma medium.
+In a recent experimental study, Adrian et al.\cite{compressedvortices2023} have observed the stretching and compression of vortices in $CO_2$ rf discharge dusty plasma and discussed the results based on ion drag force as discussed in Sec.\ref{sec:secII}B.